AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/enable-profiles.md

 Easy right?
 Repeat the steps above for these other schema:

 1. Luma Product Catalog Schema
-1. Luma Offline Purchase Event Schema
+1. Luma Offline Purchase Events Schema
 1. Luma Web Events Schema (on the confirmation modal, check the box "Data for this schema will contain a primary identity in the identityMap field.")

 ## Enable schemas for Real-time Customer Profile using Platform API